Rupert Everett & Hannah MacInnes

 Sunday 21 September 2025, 2pm

-Join celebrated author and podcaster Elizabeth Day and a stellar guest host to launch her compelling new novel, One of Us.
-You can expect an afternoon of her signature insight and wit, and there’ll be a chance to ask your own questions too.
+Celebrated author and podcaster Elizabeth Day, with guest host Marian Keyes, launches her compelling new novel, One of Us.
+Expect an afternoon of her signature insight and wit, and a chance to ask your own questions too.

 Women’s Words: From Page to Stage